redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     mysboproj-9080     Pushed     http://mysboproj-9080.192.168.49.2.nip.io     9080     false      ingress
     ```

-10. Use the URL to navigate to the `CreatePerson.xhtml` data entry page and enter requested data:
+10. Use the URL to navigate to the `CreatePerson.xhtml` data entry page to use the application:
-URL/CreatePerson.xhtml and enter a user's name and age data using the form.
+    In case of this tutorial, we will access `http://mysboproj-9080.192.168.49.2.nip.io/CreatePerson.xhtml`.
+Note that the URL could be different for you.
+Now, enter a name and age data using the form.
 11. Click on the **Save** button when complete